-The impact of coronavirus has been vast and devastating; its impact on public health and the economy is felt across the globe.
+The impact of the Covid-19 pandemic has been vast and devastating; its impact on public health and the economy is felt across the globe.
 Many communities are engaging in quarantine and social distancing.
 The job losses are staggering.
 Schools are closed and businesses are shuttered.
 Every day, people face the threat of illness and death of loved ones along with anxiety about the economic future of our nation and world.

 Racial Disparities and COVID-19